What is Istio?

 Should I use Istio on GKE?

 While Istio on GKE manages installation and upgrades, it uses default installation options for the control plane that limit configuration options.
 Due to these limitations and the product's beta status, customers should not use this add-on in production.
-Anthos Service Mesh or open source Istio are better options for production workloads.
+Anthos Service Mesh is a better option for production workloads.

 Limitations of the add-on include: